 For practical experience, students are offered skills courses, internships and opportunities for fieldwork in the U.S. and around the world.
 Through research centers, guest lectures, conferences and film series, students participate in a wide range of human rights research and advocacy projects.
 Graduates typically seek and obtain positions in international nonprofits, international rights advocacy organizations, international aid agencies, governmental and intergovernmental organizations, the human rights legal profession and academia.

-- International Human Rights Program fact sheet (PDF)
+- International Human Rights Program overview (PDF)

 - Watch a video from Stephanie Selekman, a recent graduate with an MA in International Human Rights, talking about her experience as a Korbel student.